unixsurfer/anycast_healthchecker/README.rst

 receivers use `BGP`_ or `OSPF`_ by running an Internet Routing daemon, `Bird`_ or quagga, to simultaneously announce the same destination IP address from different places on the network.
-Due to the nature of Anycast these receivers do not need to be on the same network and as a result they can be located on any network across a global network infrastructure.
+Due to the nature of Anycast these receivers don't need to be on the same network and as a result they can be located on any network across a global network infrastructure.
 Anycast doesn't balance traffic as only one receiver attracts traffic from senders.
 For instance, if there are two servers which announce the same IP address in certain location for a service,